North East Medical College

 North East Medical College (NEMC) (নর্থ ইষ্ট মেডিকেল কলেজ) is a private medical school in Bangladesh, established in 1998.
-It is located in South Surma Upazila, on the southern fringes of Sylhet.
-It is one of the best private medical colleges and hospital in Sylhet and one of the leading medical colleges in Bangladesh.
-It is affiliated with Shahjalal University of Science and Technology (SUST) under the School of Medical Sciences and Sylhet Medical University (SMU).
+It is located in South Surma Upazila, Sylhet.
+It is affiliated to Sylhet Medical University.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognized by the Bangladesh Medical and Dental Council.

 Campus

 The college is located in Dakshin Surma Upazila, Sylhet, 300 m south of the Dhaka–Sylhet Highway.
 The main buildings on campus are an academic building and North East Medical College Hospital, the college's 800-bed teaching hospital.

 North East Nursing College shares the campus.
-It offers a three-year Diploma in Nursing Science and Midwifery, a four-year Basic Bachelor of Science in Nursing, and a two-year Post-basic BSc in Nursing.
+It offers a three-year Diploma in Nursing Science and Midwifery, a four-year Basic Bachelor of Science in Nursing, a two-year Post-basic BSc in Nursing.

 History

 North East Medical College was founded in 1998 by Northeast Medical Private Limited.

 Shortly after its foundation, the Northeast Medical Private Limited acquired six acres of land in South Surma region of Sylhet.
 Here, in 1999 they built the medical college campus and in 2002 an 800 bed multi-specialty hospital.

 After that this institute grown exponentially with development of several institute in and around the campus.
-Most notable of them would be the Northeast Cancer Hospital, North East Nursing College and North East Medical College Dental Unit.
+Most notable of them would be the North East Cancer Hospital, North East Nursing College and North East Medical College Dental Unit.

 Organization and administration

-The college is affiliated with Shahjalal University of Science and Technology (SUST) under the School of Medical Sciences.
-The chairman of the Governing Body is Professor Farid Uddin Ahmed and Professor Dr Murshed Ahmed Chowdhury.
-The principal is Prof. Dr. Shahriar Hussain Chowdhury.
+The college is affiliated with Shahjalal University of Science and Technology (SUST) under the School of Medical Sciences and Bangamata Sheikh Fazilatunnesa Mujib Medical University, Sylhet.
+The chairman of the governing body is Mohammed Afzal Miah, and the principal is Shahriar Hussain Chowdhury.